pavlo-myskov/word-wheel/README.md

 - #### Frequent user goals
-  - As a frequent user, I want initiates and controls game actions.
+  - As a frequent user, I want to initiate and control game actions.
-  - As a frequent user, I want see progress indicators.
+  - As a frequent user, I want to see progress indicators.
   - As a player, I want to be able to spell out a word if the definition is hard to understand.
   - As a frequent user, I want to discover an intuitive interface that will guide me through all the stages of the game.
-  - As a frequent user, I want to contact with the game developer.
+  - As a frequent user, I want to contact the game developer.
-  - As a frequent user, I want get all interaction feedback.
+  - As a frequent user, I want to get all interaction feedback.
   - As a frequent user, I want to be notified of all errors resulting from my actions.

 [Back to top](#table-of-contents)